Micro shogi: Equipment

+The king is blank on the opposite side, the silver has a lance on the opposite side, the gold a rook, the bishop a tokin, and the pawn a knight.

+The pieces all move like their shogi equivalents.

 Game rules

 The game is identical to standard shogi with the following exceptions.

 Setup

 Each side places his pieces in the following positions, pointing toward the opponent.
 For more information see the ChessVariants.com page on micro shogi.